Art

 25. The Nightwatch by Rembrandt (1642)

-More formally titled as ‘Militia Company of District II under the Command of Captain Frans Banninck Cocq,’ this famous painting by the Dutch master is known more readily by its name above and features a spotlit military scene that emerges from the usual dark background that Rembrant favored.
+More formally titled as ‘Militia Company of District II under the Command of Captain Frans Banninck Cocq,’ this famous painting by the Dutch master is known more readily by its name above and features a spotlit military scene that emerges from the usual dark background that Rembrant paintings favored.

 Painted in oil on canvas, the painting spans more than 14 feet across and is owned by Amsterdam’s Rijksmuseum.